PMI-Basel/Caggia_et_al_As-BX_interaction/4_output/README.txt

-This are the results from the dada2 pipeline we used for the stats.
+This are the results from the dada2 pipeline.
+We used this output for the stats.